UweGerdes/docker-build-phantomjs-arm32v7/README.md

-# Build Phantomjs for ubuntu-armhf
+# Build Phantomjs for ubuntu-arm32v7

 Sadly Phantomjs has no prebuilt version for arm based systems.

 But there are two ways for building it:

 - compile on Raspbian
-- compile in a docker container (ubuntu-armhf) on rasbian
+- compile in a docker container (ubuntu-arm32v7) on rasbian

 The build requirements, build time and the results differ, so it depends massively on the environment.